felipecaldas/flask-api-minimum-boilerplate/README.md

 # flask-api-minimum-boilerplate
-A basic boilerplate for Flask with flask-restplus and pytest
+A basic boilerplate for Flask with flask-restplus, postgresql and pytest

 * Python 3.6
 * Flask 0.12
 * flask-restplus 0.10.1
 * flask-sqlalchemy 2.3.2
+* psycopg2 2.7.4
 * pytest 3.0.6
 * pytest-cov 2.5.1
 * pytest-html 1.16.1